 Several discussion points were raised.

 Stephen Briggs (SIT Chair) noted that the approaches developed for CEOS support to GFOI and GEOGLAM can certainly be generalised, and asked if this may become an LSI-VC function.
 Bianca noted that this makes sense, but that there has been plenty of years of effort put into these activities which LSI-VC does not currently have access to.
+Ivan reminded that similarly to both GFOI and GEOGLAM, WGDisasters has set up a dedicated group (the Data Coordination Team) to coordinate the observational requirements of all WGDisasters’ activities.
 Stephen stressed the importance of a strategic approach to the problem of requirements coordination.

-Steven Volz (NOAA) asked about the model for capturing requirements, and Bianca noted the GEOGLAM approach worked backwards from required downstream products.
+Steven Volz (NOAA) asked about the model for capturing both observational requirements and downstream product/service requirements, and Bianca noted the GEOGLAM approach worked backwards from required downstream products.

 Jenn Lacey (USGS) hoped there would be more clarity on the way forward after LSI-VC has undertaken their carbon requirements case study.
 Stephen Plummer (ESA) volunteered to help LSI interpretation of the carbon requirements.